mysociety/popit.poplus.org/docs/api.md

 ## Authentication

-Unauthenticated users can read resources from the API, but to create new resources you'll need to have your own instance and know your username and password.
+Unauthenticated users can read resources from the API, but to create new resources you'll need to have a popit login with an API key and editor access to the instance.

-Before going through this section go and [create a PopIt instance]({{ site.baseurl }}/docs/getting-started/#create-an-instance), then make a note of your email, password and instance API url and head back here.
+Once you have an account select the 'Get API key' option from the user menu ( click on your user name in the top right ).
+Click the 'Request API key' button on the page and note down the key and head back here.

-You can copy your api-base-url from the homepage of your instance.
+You can copy your api-base-url from the homepage of the instance.

 OK!
 We're going to create a new [Organization](http://popoloproject.com/specs/organization.html) record.
 When you specify your email address to cURL with the `--user` option it will prompt you for your password.

-In this example our account email address is **bob@example.com** and our instance is called **walkthrough**.
+In this example our API token is **2a0abbefe6aefb67ba5302a12570c2af2a7f4433** and our instance is called **walkthrough**.

-    $ curl --user bob@example.com --header 'Content-Type: application/json' --data '{"name": "Widgets Inc"}' http://walkthrough.popit.mysociety.org/api/v0.1/organizations
+    $ curl  --header 'Content-Type: application/json' --data '{"apikey": "2a0abbefe6aefb67ba5302a12570c2af2a7f4433", "name": "Widgets Inc"}' http://walkthrough.popit.mysociety.org/api/v0.1/organizations

-    Enter host password for user 'bob@example.com':

     {
       "result": {